-- 16. The Signatory Parties agree, and ACE understands, that the review of the prudence of the execution of all projects undertaken in the PowerAhead program will be determined in the Company's future base rate cases.
+16. The Signatory Parties agree, and ACE understands, that the review of the prudence of the execution of all projects undertaken in the PowerAhead program will be determined in the Company's future base rate cases.
 ACE agrees that the rate adjustments established in the semi-annual filings are provisional and subject to refund in the event the Board determines that such costs have been imprudently incurred under the PowerAhead program.
 Upon completion of the base rate case review of the PowerAhead projects, the PowerAhead surcharge associated with those projects will be rolled into base distribution rates when new rates go into effect at the conclusion of the base rate case.
-The Signatory Parties further agree that the base rate case review of PowerAhead investment costs is not only to ensure that the actual costs incurred in completing the projects were prudent, but includes review to ensure the investments are distribution, not transmission, investments.
-ACE further agrees that it will file a base rate case no later than three years from the effective date of the Board Order approving this Stipulation and the PowerAhead program. - 17.
-Along with its semi-annual filing, the Company agrees to provide the information outlined in Exhibit D, attached hereto.
+The Signatory Parties further agree that the base rate case review of PowerAhead investment costs is not only to ensure the investments are distribution, not transmission, investments.
+ACE further agrees that it will file a base rate case no later than three years from the effective date of the Board Order approving this Stipulation and the PowerAhead program.

+17. Along with its semi-annual filing, the Company agrees to provide the information outlined in Exhibit D, attached hereto.
 Board Staff and Rate Counsel will have the opportunity to request discovery on the information provided by ACE in its semi-annual PowerAhead filings.

-&lt;sup>7 On March 30, 2017, ACE filed a request to increase base rates, which has been docketed as BPU Docket No. ER17030308.
+7 On March 30, 2017, ACE filed a request to increase base rates, which has been docketed as BPU Docket No. ER17030308.